-Training supplies/other equipment: Training supplies and other equipment (i.e., projectors, canopies, pencils, paper) are necessary for CIEP presentations and events.
+Training supplies/other equipment: Training supplies and other equipment (i.e., projectors, canopies, pencils, paper) are necessary for CIEP and MCIEP presentations and events.
+Due to the decrease in funding from FMCSA a change in training supplies/other equipment was made.